kradulski/softwareE/README.rst

 I. Main Screen
 --------------
-- Start New Game button
+- Play Game button
 - How To Play button
+- Reset button
+    - Resets database, unbinds selected team from user, if applicable
+    - Pop-up alert will double-check with user before resetting database

 II. (on selecting How To Play)
 ------------------------------